tra38/calyx/README.md

 ## History
 In November 2015, Mark Rickerby created Calyx and used that gem to create [choose-your-own adventure gamebooks](https://github.com/dariusk/NaNoGenMo-2015/issues/189).
 He later on wrote a [blog post](http://maetl.net/notes/storyboard/gamebook-of-dungeon-tropes) explaining his thought process.

 In January 2016, Tariq Ali forked Calyx and started adding in new features to turn Calyx into a useful tool for generating data-driven narratives (robojournalism).
+This fork has now been deprecated after the main Calyx branch has been updated.

 ##Contributions
 We welcome contributions!
 Here is a step-by-step guide.